Whole Community Care

 The cultural shift for healthcare

 The Institute for Healthcare Improvement’s Triple Aim recommends health systems redesign to improve patient experience, decrease costs, and improve the health of whole populations.
-Population health strategies at the local level is key to meeting Triple Aim goals.
+Population health strategies at the local level are key to meeting Triple Aim goals.

 Rural health systems can work nimbly with colleagues and community agencies to make a targeted difference in community health.